pmcampones/Blockmess/README.md

 In contrast with *invokeSyncOperation*, the *invokeAsyncOperation* does not block the calling thread allowing it to advance while Blockmess handles the processing of the operation.

-The result of the operation is returned to the replica which has submitted the operation through the use of a **ReplyListener**, implemented by the application and passed as the second argument.
+The result of the operation is returned to the replica which has submitted the operation through the use of a **applicationInterface.ReplyListener**, implemented by the application and passed as the second argument.

 This interface has a single operation:
 - void processReply(Pair<byte[], Long> operationResult);